All Episodes

 The establishment is either going to, for self-preservation, do what they can to tag along or try to undermine.

-And that's not a new prediction, and it's not the result of a new train of thought.
+And it's not the result of a new train of thought.

-I don't know how often most of you had a chance to listen during the campaign, but I spent a lot of time explaining the psychology of the establishment and how they are being affected by Trump's candidacy, and the fact that he just kept winning state after state after state, was not imploding, was not being defeated, wasn't going away.
+I don't know how often most of you had a chance to listen during the campaign, but I spent a lot of time explaining the psychology of the establishment and how they are being affected by Trump's candidacy and the fact that he just kept winning state after state after state, was not imploding, was not being defeated, wasn't going away.

-It is the existence of the establishment and membership in it.
+It is the existence of the establishment and membership in it that is 90% of life.

 What the establishment does is actually ancillary, except for those things that are oriented towards self-preservation, like a bureaucracy.